Middle School Math Placement

-- Some students who demonstrate a depth of understanding, with evidence of mastery of both current grade level standards and the ability to reason about standards beyond the current grade level, may be placed in Compacted Math 7/8.
-See below for more information about this option.
+- Students who demonstrate a depth of understanding, with evidence of mastery of both current grade level standards and the ability to reason about standards beyond the current grade level may access a more appropriate pathway.

 Math 6, Math 7, and Math 8 are grade-level courses aligned with the Common Core State Standards for Mathematics.